Studio Companion overview

 Primary audiencePractising architects, intern architects, and architectural students working on the earliest stages of a building design

-ExAC relevanceSupplementary resource on Examitect's ExAC study plan, most often paired with the NBC 2020 in Section 2 and with CHOP and CHING in parts of Section 1
+ExAC relevanceSupplementary reference on Examitect's ExAC study plan, most often paired with the NBC 2020 in Section 2 and with CHOP and CHING in parts of Section 1

 Where to accessThrough major Canadian booksellers and academic libraries.
-Check the Wiley product page for the Sixth Edition for current access terms.
+Check the Wiley product page for the Sixth Edition for current access options.

 Why the Studio Companion matters for the ExAC

 The Studio Companion is, in the authors' own words, a "desktop technical advisor for the earliest stages of building design."
-It reduces complex engineering and building-code information into simple formal and spatial approximations: span ranges, structural depths, mechanical equipment footprints, daylight apertures, exit widths, and height and area limits.
-The point is to let a designer make defensible preliminary decisions without first running an engineering analysis or pulling out the full code.
+It reduces complex engineering and code information into quick spatial approximations: span ranges, structural depths, mechanical equipment footprints, daylight apertures, exit widths, and height and area limits.
+The goal is to let you make defensible preliminary decisions without first running an engineering analysis or opening the full code.

 Inside the Studio Companion, the seven Sections

-The Sixth Edition is organized into seven Sections that move from code-driven decisions through structure, daylight, services, egress, parking, and back to code limits.
+The Sixth Edition is organized into seven Sections that move from code-driven decisions through structure, daylight, services, egress, parking, and height and area.
 Knowing the shape of the book makes it much faster to find a number on study night.

 SectionWhat it coversWhere it lands on the ExAC